 Maya women cook food with fires built on a wooden pallet called a polleton.
 Because the open cooking fires are inside the home, families breathe in toxic fumes, which cause eye irritations and respiratory problems.
+We help solve this problem by installing Eko-Stoves.

 In addition to the stove and water filter, which are both made in Guatemala, the foundation helps every family organize their home and plant their own garden.
 The foundation also supplies women with multi-nutritional prenatal vitamins donated by the Kirk Humanitarian Foundation.